 This is a picture of my bookcase unit.
 I created this unit using what I had at the time and made it work.

-The tall bookcase to the right holds our educational books, curriculums, binders, animals books and Science books.
-It also holds our educational cds, the Magic School Bus science kits and our nature study field guides and books.
+The tall bookcase to the right holds our educational books, curriculums, binders, animal books, and Science kits and books.
+It also holds our educational CDs, the Magic School Bus science kits, and our nature study field guides and books.
 All of these things are organized in baskets.

-We do a lot of our read aloud in our living room.
+We do a lot of our read-aloud in our living room.
 So I decided to create a little fun learning area for my toddler.
-It holds his quite toys (like puzzles, trains with a train track, etc.) that he can play with while I read.
+It holds his quiet toys (like puzzles, trains with a train track, etc.) that he can play with while I read.
 He also has a basket of books on topics that he is interested in.
 I rotate both the toys and the books when I see that he is losing interest.